 Mary, Queen of Scots.
-Vanessa Redgrave received an Oscar nomination for her starring role in this 1971 movie.
-Glenda Jackson plays Queen Elizabeth I. This DVD set also includes the movie "Anne of the Thousand Days," about English queen Anne Boleyn.
+Vanessa Redgrave received an Oscar nomination for her role in this 1971 movie.
+Glenda Jackson plays Queen Elizabeth I. This DVD set also includes "Anne of the Thousand Days," about Anne Boleyn.

 Haunted Edinburgh.
 This documentary takes viewers on a tour of haunted sites in Edinburgh.
 Hear from workers at Holyrood Palace, where the ghost of Mary Queen of Scots' lover is said to reside to this day.
 Some contend she is with him in death.